Semester 1 Credit Value: | 10 |

 This module enables students to undertake independent study with guidance from the module leader and supervisor via workshops and tutorials.
 A high proportion of time is devoted to independent study.

-In Semester 2 of Stage 2 there will be a meeting for all of Stage 2 to explain the dissertation.
-They will also be encouraged at this stage to contact the module leader and/or a potential supervisor while on their Year Abroad (Stage 3), should they identify a topic which might require collecting information or data while on location.
+In Semester 2 of Stage 2 there will be a meeting available to all of Stage 2 and Stage 3, to explain the dissertation / T&I Project.
+They will also be encouraged at this stage to contact the module leader and/or a potential supervisor while on their Year Abroad (Stage 3), or during the Summer before Stage 4.

-Before the end of Induction Week of Stage 4, students must produce a 250-500 word proposal, including names of potential supervisors.
+Before the end of Week 1 of Stage 4, students must produce a 250-500 word proposal, including names of potential supervisors.
+In addition to the proposal, T&I project students must also provide suggestions of the source materials they intend to work on.
 If there is no potential supervisor for the student’s topic, the student will be asked to choose another module or change the topic.
 Students who have not pre-registered for this module during the previous academic session may do so exceptionally during registration of Stage 4 provided they submit the approved 250-500 word proposal and their topic is accepted by a potential supervisor.

-During Stage 4 students will attend at least 4 workshops, organised by the module leader.
+During Stage 4 students will be provided with 6 workshops, organised by the module leader and members of staff with expertise in T&I projects.
 There will be a minimum of 4 and a maximum of 6 hours of individual tutorials with the supervisor.
 During the tutorials, students will receive guidance on focusing their topic and identifying and formulating precise research questions, planning and timetabling their work, as well as detailed feedback on the draft work they produce.
 A rough schedule of milestones will be agreed with their supervisor at the beginning of module (e.g. detailed plan; annotated bibliography; draft chapters etc…).
-Students will be required to produce at least one piece of written work by the end of the first assessment week of semester one, which (according to area of study) might for example take the form of a draft chapter or detailed plan with an annotated bibliography, as agreed by staff and student.
+Students will be required to produce at least one piece of written work by the end of the first assessment week of semester one, which (according to area of study) might for example take the form of a detailed plan with an annotated bibliography, as agreed by staff and student.
+For students undertaking a T&I project, the source materials must also be confirmed at this point and the research question established.
 Students will be required to keep a log of all meetings with their supervisors, including a summary of agreed decisions.

 • in-depth knowledge of a chosen subject area